ImCarsen/hyprland-carsen/README.md

 | [qt5-graphicaleffects](https://archlinux.org/packages/extra/x86_64/qt5-graphicaleffects/) | Graphical effects for use with Qt Quick 2 - Required for the SDDM theme
 | [qt5-quickcontrols2](https://archlinux.org/packages/extra/x86_64/qt5-quickcontrols2/) | Next generation user interface controls based on Qt Quick - Required for the SDDM theme
 | [qt5-svg](https://archlinux.org/packages/extra/x86_64/qt5-svg/) | Classes for displaying the contents of SVG files - Required for the SDDM theme

+If you have suggestions for alternative packages, please start a discussion on the [discussions page](https://github.com/ImCarsen/hyprland-carsen/discussions/categories/suggestions)

 ## Author